jonathanlamar/nvim/README.md

 ## Installation

-1. Back up your neovim config.
+1. Clone wherever you want.
-2. Clone this repo directly in `~/.config/nvim`.
+2. Back up your neovim config.
 3. Make sure the dependencies are installed.
-4. In the nvim directory, create a python3 virtual environment called `venv` and run `pip install -r requirements.txt`
+4. Run `./install.sh`.
+The files in this repo will be symlinked to your `~/.config/nvim` folder.
-5. Start neovim and run `:PackerInstall`
+5. Start neovim and run `:PackerInstall`.

 ## Dependencies